-Tuberculosis in Nunavut can be controlledFebruary 4th, 2013 in Diseases, Conditions, Syndromes /
+Tuberculosis in Nunavut can be controlledFebruary 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A combined strategy is needed to combat tuberculosis in Nunavut where the rate is 66 times higher than in the general Canadian population, states a commentary in CMAJ (Canadian Medical Association Journal).